ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 }
 ```

 In the `getByKey` function given a `precompileKey`, it returns the correct mapping of type `precompile.StatefulPrecompileConfig`.
 Here, we must set the `helloWorldKey` to map to the `helloWorldConfig`.
+The below code snippet can be copied and pasted to overwrite the default code.

 ```go
 func (p *PrecompileUpgrade) getByKey(key precompileKey) (precompile.StatefulPrecompileConfig, bool) {